 - Co-counsel for a registered representative defending a claim for breach of a promissory note against a global financial services firm, in which her client asserted counterclaims for defamation.
 The FINRA arbitration panel awarded her client over $10 million, including $500,000 in punitive damages, one of the largest punitive damages awards in a FINRA defamation case.

-- Obtained dismissal of complaint seeking international extradition.
+- Obtained dismissal of complaint seeking international extradition on statute of limitations grounds.

 - Obtained dismissal of class action lawsuit in federal court alleging securities fraud.